-We know there are times when Conclusions need to be slightly longer, for example in an omnibus-type paper, in which separate but related issues are discussed and decisions recommended.
+We know there are times when conclusions need to be slightly longer, for example in an omnibus-type paper e.g. for approval of a Plan change, budgets or rates, in which separate but related issues are discussed, and decisions recommended.